YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/ets/index.md

 lastmod: 2025-05-23
 tags: ["heterogeneous agents","equity yields","external habit"]
 author: ["Hamilton Galindo Gil", "Yucheng Zhou"]
-description: "This paper studies the a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment."
+description: "This paper studies a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment."
 summary: "This paper studies a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment."
 # cover:
 #     image: "paper2.png"